Click here to view the Register of Third Parties for the 2012 State General election.

 An application to register a third party must be made in the approved form (QTP01) and be accompanied by an appointment of an individual as the party's agent.

-Applications must be lodged with the commission by close of business on Friday, 23 March 2012.
+Applications must be lodged with the commission by close of business on the day before polling day.

 A separate form will be required in the event that the third party’s details change.
 Third parties are required to give the electoral commission notice of change to their details within 30 days of the change happening.